codesandbox/codesandboxer/packages/react-codesandboxer/README.md

 ## Props You Definitely Probably Want To Provide

-While these props aren't necessary to have codesandboxer work, you will almost always want to configure these, to make sure the example you get on codesandbox is the same as the example when run in its local context.
+While these props aren't necessary to have codesandboxer work, you will almost always want to configure these, to make sure the example you get on CodeSandbox is the same as the example when run in its local context.

 ### `children: ({ error, isLoading, isDeploying, sandboxId, sandboxUrl }) => Node`